Samsung family pays off record $8bn inheritance tax bill - MyJoyOnline

 The family behind the South Korean corporate giant Samsung has completed its payment of a 12 trillion won (£6bn; $8bn) inheritance tax bill, the largest such settlement in the country's history.

-Chairman Lee Jae-yong and other members of the family, including his mother Hong Ra-hee and sisters Lee Boo-jin and Lee Seo-hyun, paid the sum in six installments over the last five years.
+Chairman Lee Jae-yong and other members of the family, including his mother, Hong Ra-hee and sisters Lee Boo-jin and Lee Seo-hyun, paid the sum in six instalments over the last five years.

-The bill is tied to the estate left by the firm's late chairman Lee Kun-hee, who died in October 2020.
+The bill is tied to the estate of the firm's late chairman, Lee Kun-hee, who died in October 2020.

 Samsung is South Korea's biggest chaebol, or family-owned business, with operations spanning electronics, heavy industry, construction and financial services.